-- a) stationed inside or outside of Kansas and the motor vehicles are maintained outside of the state; or - b) deployed (absent from service members' usual duty station due to military orders) regardless of where the service member is stationed and regardless of where the motor vehicles are maintained.
+- a) Stationed outside of Kansas and the motor vehicles are maintained outside of the state: - b) Stationed inside of Kansas; or - c) Mobilized (in receipt of orders to report for active duty at a date certain) regardless of where stationed or motor vehicles are maintained - d) Deployed (absent from service member's usual duty station due to military orders) regardless of where stationed or motor vehicles are maintained

-2. A member of the national guard or reserves:
+2. A member of the National Guard or Reserves:

-- a) mobilized (in receipt of orders to report for active duty at a date certain) regardless of where the motor vehicles are maintained; or - b) deployed (absent from service members' usual duty station due to military orders) regardless of where the motor vehicles are maintained. - c) who is full-time active guard and reservist member (AGR, active guard reserve) of the Kansas army or air national guard; or - d) who is a Kansas unit of the reserve forces of the United States under authority of title 10 or title 32 of the U.S. code, and is stationed or assigned in Kansas
+- a) Mobilized (in receipt of orders to report for active duty at a date certain) regardless of where motor vehicles are maintained; - b) Deployed (absent from service member's usual duty station due to military orders) regardless of where motor vehicles are maintained; - c) A current member in good standing of the Kansas army or air national guard or a unit of the reserve forces of the United States military.
+The taxpayer must have certification from their unit commander verifying their status.